AmbireTech/adex-protocol/components/market.md

 For discussion, see https://github.com/AdExNetwork/adex-market/issues/1

-## Discovering campaigns without a Market service
+## Discovering campaigns without a Market service: adex-market library

 In reality, running a Market service is nothing more than an optimization: the same procedures described in [internals](#internals) could be ran directly at the dApp or the SDK.
 The Market service aggregates all this data so that the dApp/SDK don't need to send requests to every validator in the network on every user impression.